 Terrorist groups tend to operate within an intricate network of relationships with other actors.
 Once networks are established, disrupting them can be extremely difficult.
 The Islamic State, like other militant groups, has a history of exploiting cooperative ties with regional groups.
-Outside of South Asia, the Islamic State's ability to forge ties with groups across the Middle East and Africa has allowed it to project power and extend the influence of its brand, while its affiliates have reaped material and reputational benefits.3 So far, it appears that ISK is embracing a similar strategy in the AfPak region.
+Outside of South Asia, the Islamic State's ability to forge ties with groups across the Middle East and Africa has allowed it to project power and extend the influence of its brand, while its affiliates have reaped material and reputational benefits.
+So far, it appears that ISK is embracing a similar strategy in the AfPak region.
 Based on the analysis of ISK's linkages with regional groups and its overall organizational capacity as measured by the metrics used in this report, ISK has strong incentives to continue to foster cooperation with other militant groups.
-Research shows that the benefits that terrorist groups can reap via alliance hubs are well positioned to endure in difficult environments.
+Research shows that the benefits that terrorist groups can reap via alliances are even more pronounced when a core central group is involved in an alliance hub.
+As such, alliance hubs are well positioned to endure in difficult environments.
 Viewed from this lens, the ISK alliance hub presents a grave threat to both regional and international security.
 For governments, eradicating terrorist networks is difficult if there is a lack of understanding in terms of how they form and function.
 An understanding of ISK's links with other groups is thus central to understanding the evolution of the group and the steps needed to thwart its progression.

-3 Assaf Moghadam, Nexus of Global Jihad: Understanding Cooperation Among Terrorist Actors (New York: Columbia University Press, 2017), p.
+Assaf Moghadam, Nexus of Global Jihad: Understanding Cooperation Among Terrorist Actors (New York: Columbia University Press, 2017), p.
 4.

-4 Tricia Bacon, "Is the Enemy of My Enemy my Friend?
+Tricia Bacon, "Is the Enemy of My Enemy my Friend?
 How Terrorist Groups Select Partners," Security Studies 27:3 (2018).